How to restore Apple Music library and never lose it again

 Apple Music servers are down

 While server outages are rare, they do happen.
-In case that your library has disappeared and you can’t stream any other music either, check whether the Apple Music server is operational:
+I’ve read online that such failures are possible, but honestly, neither I nor people I know have ever experienced this firsthand.
+Anyway, to be on the safe side, if your library has disappeared and you can’t stream any other music either, check if the Apple Music server is operational:

 Not enough available storage on Mac